Learn Irish with lessons that teach you to speak confidently. Start learning Irish with Rosetta Stone.

 In Irish, s is pronounced “ss” next to back vowels and “sh” next to front vowels.
 Dh makes a guttural “g” sound.
 A feature of Gaelic languages is initial consonant mutation, which will make things interesting.
 Standard Irish also leaves letters in a word if one of the dialects pronounces them, even if other dialects don’t.
 This leads to a lot of seemingly silent letters.
 For example, a silent b in “mban” (maawn), woman; a silent s in “an tsráid” (awn trahd), the road; and a silent th in “liathróid” (lee-rood), ball.

-While Irish words may look quite unfamiliar at first glance, once you’ve learned rules like these and had time to practice, you might find that learning Irish is more straightforward than many other languages.
+While Irish words may look quite unfamiliar at first glance, once you’ve learned rules like these and had time to practise, you might find that learning Irish is more straightforward than many other languages.
 And, unlike English, where the grammar rules have many exceptions, Irish has more consistently adhered to rules of grammar.

 Using Rosetta Stone’s award-winning mobile app and software, you can engage with Irish at your own pace, helping you to start speaking Irish from day one.
 Learning Irish with Rosetta Stone means you are leveraging a trusted language-learning software with over 25 years experience developing language programs that work.